PierreSenellart/provsql/doc/source/dev/query-rewriting.rst

 Formal Verification
 ^^^^^^^^^^^^^^^^^^^

-The correctness of rules (R1), (R2), and (R3) -- projection,
-cross product, and duplicate elimination -- has a machine-checked proof in the ProvSQL Lean 4 library.
-The main theorem is `Query.rewriting_valid
+The correctness of rules (R1)--(R5) is fully machine-checked in the ProvSQL Lean 4 library, sorry-free.
+For the relational-algebra fragment (R1--R4) the main theorem is `Query.rewriting_valid
 <https://provsql.org/lean-docs/Provenance/QueryRewriting.html#Query.rewriting_valid>`_
 in the ``Provenance.QueryRewriting`` module: for every